vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 3. Checks for duplicate notifications.
 4. Creates the appropriate project folder.
 5. Downloads the Cover Sheet PDF.
-6. Downloads available RFI attachments directly from the email.
+6. Detects available RFI attachments for future authenticated download support.
 7. Records the notification in the Excel tracker.
 8. Detects Original and Approver PDFs for future authenticated download support.